viniciussis/Rocks_Challenge/README.md

 The server will run on port 3001.
 Access it by navigating to http://localhost:3001 in your browser.

+### Optional
+I recently added a simple front-end HTML for visualizing our application.
+You can choose to open the index.html in your browser and click on the main button to run the code.
+Alternatively, you may use tools like Live Server to open the HTML and execute the code.
+Ensure the server is running before clicking the button.

 ### Important Notes
 - Ensure the Google Sheet contains valid and consistent data, and its structure matches the assumptions made in the script.
 - Any errors encountered during the process will be logged to the console and result in a 500 Internal Server Error response.